Layout

 What is the Stage-Gate process for product development?

-After each of these phases, gatekeepers, be they senior managers or members of a steering committee or other board, conduct a gate review where they confirm that the development team has met all of the goals of each stage/phase.
-They then 1) approve the project to continue into the next phase, 2) discontinue the project, or 3) request more work and hold another gate review.
+After each phase, gatekeepers, be they senior managers or members of a steering committee or other board, conduct a gate review where they confirm that the development team has met all of the goals of the different stages of development projects.
+They then 1) approve the project scope to continue into the next phase, 2) discontinue the project, or 3) request more work and hold another gate review.

 The 5 Stages of the Stage-Gate Model